Schwinger particle production: Rapid switch off of the external field versus dynamical assistance: Results. Enhancement mechanisms

 We also point out that in Ref.~\cite{ilderton_prd_2022} it was suggested that the final particle number can be enhanced by rapidly switching off a Sauter pulse at the vicinity of its maximum.
 In Ref.~\cite{ilderton_prd_2022} the total number of pairs was evaluated only be means of PT.
 We also performed exact nonperturbative calculations using the same switching profiles as in Ref.~\cite{ilderton_prd_2022} and confirmed the main findings reported there.
-Moreover, we found that in order to examine the main qualitative patterns of the enhancement mechanism and provide the necessary quantitative estimates, it suffices to explore the simple field configuration~\eqref{eq:E2} although by accurately shaping the external pulse, one may further increase the particle yield.
+We found that in order to examine the main qualitative patterns of the enhancement mechanism and identify the enhancement onset, it suffices to explore the simple field configuration~\eqref{eq:E2} although by accurately shaping the external pulse, one may further increase the particle yield.
+Finally, we note that we also carried out numerical calculations in the nonsymmetric case where the switching-on part has duration $T/2$, so $\tau$ affects only the switch-off part.
+It was found that, at least for $T \gtrsim 10m^{-1}$, the increase in the particle yield becomes twice smaller in this case compared to the setup~\eqref{eq:E2}, which indicates that the switch-on and -off parts independently enhance pair production.
+The enhancement onset in the nonsymmetric case remains exactly the same.

 Our findings can also be illustrated by analyzing the Fourier transforms of the corresponding external field configurations, which is the subject of the next section.